Accessible Widget

 Disability Pride Parade 2008 Footage

-For 2022 we are co-hosting a celebration at the Alex Community food center.
-We are exploring the power of storytelling using our senses as a way to pull out powerful stories that celebrate disability pride and culture, relationships, housing, income, and services.
+For 2022, we are co-hosting with the Alex Community Food Center.
+We are exploring the power of storytelling using our senses to pull out powerful stories that celebrate disability pride and culture, relationships, housing, income, and services.
 Stay tuned for some sensational stories!

-For 2021 we hosted a City councilor forum using a disability lens.
+For 2021, we hosted a City Councillor forum using a disability lens.
 You can learn more about it by visiting our posts section.

-For the International day of disabled persons 2020, we made this video...
-What is disability pride?
-Here is a link to the video we made for December 3rd, 2020.
+For the International Day of Disabled Persons 2020, we made this video: What is disability pride?
+Here is a link to our December 3, 2020 video.

 Who better to tell you than members of the Disability Action Hall?